2013 UPCEA West Region Outstanding Credit Program

 The M. A. in Interpreting Studies degree consists of 55 credits in advanced interpreting theory and practice with an emphasis in Teaching Interpreting.

 Within the program, individuals who are already seasoned and/or credentialed interpreters, will take courses primarily online to enhance their experience and knowledge.
 Students pursuing the Interpreting Studies degree only will complete an additional 4 credits in internship and portfolio while students pursing the teaching emphasis will complete an additional 4 credits in student teaching and portfolio.

 To meet the needs of working interpreters and interpreter educators, this program will be a combination of distance courses and on-campus courses.
-Students will take online courses during the year and will come to campus for a face-to-face component each summer session.
+Students will take online courses during the Fall, Winter, and Spring terms and will come to campus face-to-face sessions each of the two summer terms.